The increasing number of tourists who damage corals, catch marine animals, or feed them, is slowly killing ocean life.

 Whenever you’re flying, every kilo counts.
 The more the plane weighs, the more carbon emissions it will produce.
 That’s why you should make sure to pack only the items you will need.

-How to lighten your load?
+How to lighten your load and pack it all into a small suitcase or a light backpack?
 Remove clothes that aren’t multipurpose and download your books on Kindle instead of bringing paper ones.
+Opt for ultralight suitcases, for example, a mini suitcase by Eminent will perfectly be enough for you, and will also contribute to eco-friendly travel.

 4. Pick a fuel-efficient airline